 In some situations, people require a letter confirming that they are included on the electoral register.
 This can be arranged for a fee of £5, and is available from Electoral Services.

 Following a review of the Polling Districts and Polling Places for the City of Coventry, the Register of Electors will be re-published on 1 February 2017.
-As required by legislation, we have published a notice about our intention to re-publish the Electoral Register.

 To find out if you are registered to vote, telephone Electoral Services or e-mail the Electoral Services Office.